kawsarjoy/rolepermission/readme.md

 Publish the package config file to your application.
 Run these commands inside your terminal.

     php artisan vendor:publish --tag=config
+    you may set `rolepermission-enable` to `false` to disable the feature

 ### Permissible Trait